University of Denver

 Library Visits Report

 You are to visit two libraries to observe reference models and interactions.
 The libraries may NOT be libraries where you currently work or volunteer.
 Ideally they should be of different types (academic, public, law, medical, special, etc.).
 You may chose to do unobtrusive observation of reference services, or you may chose to interview reference staff to inquire about the types of services they provide and their philosophy of reference.
 You may discuss reference collections, reference services, reference staffing, policies, or other ideas relevant to reference services.
-You will do two reports: a written report (covering two libraries) and a video report (covering two libraries).
-You may use your own video camera, or Flip cameras may be borrowed for a 24-hour period from the Penrose Library circulation desk.
+You will do two reports: a written report (covering two libraries) and a video report (covering the same two libraries).
+You may use your own video camera, or Flip cameras may be borrowed for a 24-hour period from the University Library circulation desk.
 There are a limited number of cameras available, so don't all wait until the last minute to borrow them.

 You will then write up the results of your visits in a brief paper (3-5 pages).